 But now, as I am starting to get back on track with lambing, I will be able to focus more on them.

 More farmer updates

-You can read more of Clodagh Hughes’ farm updates, by clicking here.
+You can read more of Clodagh Hughes’ farm updates here.